Duluth, Minnesota: 20th century

-During the 20th century, the Port of Duluth was for a time the busiest port in the United States, surpassing even New York City in gross tonnage.
-Lake freighters carried iron ore through the Great Lakes to processing plants in Illinois and Ohio.
-Ten newspapers, six banks and an 11-story skyscraper, the Torrey Building, were founded and built.
+During the early 20th century, Duluth emerged as a significant industrial and shipping center, and was briefly the busiest port in the United States by tonnage.
+The city flourished economically, with ten newspapers, six banks, and the 11-story Torrey Building symbolizing its urban growth.
 As of 1905, Duluth was said to be home to the most millionaires per capita in the United States.

-In 1907, U.S. Steel announced that it would build a $5 million plant in the area.
-Although steel production did not begin until 1915, predictions held that Duluth's population would rise to 200,000–300,000.
-Along with the Duluth Works steel plant, US Steel developed Morgan Park, as a company town for steel workers.
-It is now a city neighborhood within Duluth.

-The Diamond Calk Horseshoe Company was founded in 1908 and later became a major manufacturer and exporter of wrenches and automotive tools.
-Duluth's huge wholesale Marshall Wells Hardware Company expanded in 1901 by opening branches in Portland, Oregon, and Winnipeg, Manitoba; the company catalog totaled 2,390 pages by 1913.
-The Duluth Showcase Company, which later became the Duluth Refrigerator Company and then the Coolerator Company, was established in 1908.
-The Universal Atlas Cement Company, which made cement from the slag byproduct of the steel plant, began operations in 1917.

-Immigration
+The arrival of U.S. Steel in 1907 and subsequent development of the Duluth Works plant, which began production in 1915, further stimulated expectations of rapid population growth.
+Alongside the plant, the company built Morgan Park as a model company town.
+Numerous manufacturing firms, including the Diamond Calk Horseshoe Company and Marshall Wells Hardware, further diversified the city's industrial base.

 Because of its numerous jobs in mining and industry, the city was a destination for large waves of immigrants from Europe during the early 20th century.
 It became the center of one of the largest Finnish communities in the world outside Finland.
-For decades, a Finnish-language daily newspaper, Päivälehti, was published in the city, named after the former Grand Duchy of Finland's pro-independence leftist paper.
-The Finnish community of Industrial Workers of the World (IWW) members published a widely read labor newspaper Industrialisti.
+For decades, a Finnish-language daily newspaper, Päivälehti, was published in the city, named after the former Grand Duchy of Finland's pro-independence liberal paper.
+The Finnish community of Industrial Workers of the World (IWW) members published the widely read labor newspaper Industrialisti.
 From 1907 to 1941, the Finnish Socialist Federation and then the IWW operated Work People's College, an educational institution that taught classes from a working-class, socialist perspective.
 Immigrants from Sweden, Norway, Denmark, Germany, Austria, Czechoslovakia, Ireland, England, Italy, Poland, Hungary, Bulgaria, Croatia, Serbia, Ukraine, Romania, and Russia also settled in Duluth.
 At one time, Duluth was home to several historic immigrant neighborhoods, including Little Italy.
-Today, people of Scandinavian descent constitute a strong plurality of Duluth's population, accounting for more than one third of the residents identifying European ancestry.
+Today, people of Scandinavian descent constitute a strong plurality of Duluth's population, accounting for more than a third of the residents identifying European ancestry.